$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

-Following our classification of 4-manifolds with fixed ribbon boundary, fixed equivariant intersection form~$\lambda$ and~$\pi_1\cong \Z$, it is natural to ask which Hermitian forms~$\lambda$ are exotically realisable, with or without fixing a parametrisation of the boundary 3-manifold.
+Following our classification of $\Z$-manifolds with fixed boundary and fixed equivariant intersection form~$\lambda$ it is natural to ask which Hermitian forms~$\lambda$ are exotically realisable, with or without fixing a parametrisation of the boundary 3-manifold.
 We resolve the latter.

-\begin{theorem} For every Hermitian form~$(H,\lambda)$ over~$\Z[t^{\pm 1}]$ there exists a pair of smooth 4-manifolds~$M$ and~$M'$ with ribbon boundary and fundamental group~$\Z$, such that: \begin{enumerate} \item there is a homeomorphism~$F \colon M\to M'$; \item $F$ induces an isometry $\lambda_M \cong \lambda_{M'}$, and both forms are isometric to~$\lambda$; \item there is no diffeomorphism from~$M$ to~$M'$. \end{enumerate} In other words, every Hermitian form~$(H,\lambda)$ over~$\Z[t^{\pm 1}]$ is exotically realisable. \end{theorem}